Luko Zore: Biography

-A year later, on 30 January 1884, he became a member of the Serbian Learned Society, Srpsko učeno društvo, and corresponding member of the Serbian Royal Academy, better known as Srpske kraljevske akademije, on the 4th of February 1899.
+A year later, on 30 January 1884, he became a member of the Serbian Learned Society, Srpsko učeno društvo, and corresponding member of the Serbian Royal Academy, better known as Srpske kraljevske akademije, on 4 February 1899.
+He was also a corresponding members of the Croatian Academy of Arts and Sciences.

-A new literary journal appeared in Dalmatia called Srđ, founded by Antun Fabris in 1902.
-Luko Zore was its first editor.
-That year he allowed a controversial poem entitled "Bokeška noć" (Boccan night) by Uroš Trojanović to be published in Srđ, which got him immediately into trouble with the Austrian authorities.
-He was interrogated and incarcerated for two months, along with writers Antun Fabris, Antun Pasarić and poet Uroš Trojanović.
-The four were released in time for Christmas 1902.
-(Srđ as a review continued for another two years after Zore's death, but in 1908 it was discontinued).
+In 1902, he allowed a controversial poem entitled "Bokeška noć" (Boccan night) by Uroš Trojanović to be published in Srđ, which got him immediately into trouble with the Austrian authorities.
+He was interrogated and incarcerated for two months, along with others but released in time for Christmas 1902.
+That same year, he became director of the grammar school in Kotor, as well as in Cetinje, where he was invited by the Montenegrin prince Nikola to be an educator for his son.
+Srđ as a review continued for another two years after Zore's death, but in 1908 it was discontinued.
 Zore's daughter Amalija (1875-1957) married marquis Luko de Bona (1863-1940).

 Zore died in Cetinje, Montenegro in 1906.
-He was 60.
-Luko Zore was later re-buried in Dubrovnik's Cemetery Boninovo.
+He was later re-buried in Dubrovnik's Cemetery Boninovo.